-At the end of May, I had the pleasure of sitting down with Dinushki and Jennifer from #HerData to discuss the Iron Viz competition, reasons to enter and the possible barriers individuals have faced in the past.
+In 2021, I had the pleasure of sitting down with Dinushki and Jennifer from #HerData to discuss the Iron Viz competition, reasons to enter and the possible barriers individuals have faced in the past.
+Watch our conversation here:

 #VizConnect: Why Iron Viz?

-Last year I had the pleasure of participating in a #VizConnect panel discussion with Chris Love, Steve Wexler, Timothy Vermeiren and Tristan Guillevin.
-The advice we shared is still valid today so I highly recommend checking it out:
+In 2020, I had the pleasure of participating in a #VizConnect panel discussion with Chris Love, Steve Wexler, Timothy Vermeiren and Tristan Guillevin.
+The advice we shared is still valid today so I highly recommend checking it out here.